customgento/docs/pages/mass-update-tier-prices-m2.md

 ![Configure The Tier Price Rules]({{ "images/mass-update-tier-prices-m2/configure-rules.jpg" }} "Configure The Tier Price Rules")

 You will now be notified, that the tier price changes are scheduled for update and added to the queue.
 They get processed via the cronjob, which may take a few minutes, depending on your cronjob settings.
-You need to make sure, that your cronjob is running successfully (System > Tools > Cron Job Manager).
+You need to make sure, that your cronjob is running correctly.
 You can check the status of the updates under System > Action Logs > Bulk Actions.

 ![Queue Notification]({{ "images/mass-update-tier-prices-m2/queue.jpg" }} "Queue Notification")